codepath/android_guides/Android-for-Work.md

 4. Go the `Credentials` section and create a service account.
 Save the credential file to JSON format.

 5. Upload this JSON data along with the EMM token you generated to the vendor system you've chosen.
+You may need to follow other steps as provided by the vendor to complete the necessary steps.

 ## References